Tyrrrz/CliFx/Readme.md

 #### [default] aka execute default or scoped command

-Normally if application rans in interactive mode, an empty line does nothing; but `[default]` will override this behaviour, executing a root (empty) command or scoped command.
+Normally if application rans in interactive mode, an empty line does nothing; but `[default]` will override this behaviour, executing a root (empty) command or scoped command without arguments (parameters and options).

 #### Defining custom directives